jackseceng/LinkShort/CONTRIBUTING.md

 ## Project Objectives

 - This is a Python Flask app that shortens URLs and re-directs users that go to the shortened URLs.
-- It uses Docker to host the web services that serve web clients.
+- It uses Docker to create an image with a web service.
-- It uses [Turso](https://turso.tech) for it's database.
+- It uses [Turso](https://turso.tech) as a database to store URLs.
-- The repository itself is intended to test the capabiltiies of DevSecOps automation tooling.
+- The repository uses automated DevSecOps tooling to detect vulnerabilities and bugs.
-- If there are any exploitable vulnerabilities that have a patch available, they will be applied.
+- If there are any patchable, exploitable vulnerabilities, they will be applied if they build and test successfully.
 - Usage and/or contribution to this project must be done under the terms in the `LICENSE` file.

 ## Testing locally